Tennessee Gas Pipeline Northeast Energy Direct (NED) Project

 Pipeline construction in general results in temporary impacts to wildlife and the environment.
 Construction planning and permitting includes consideration of the effects on wildlife and the environment.
 During construction, Tennessee would comply with all requirements imposed by FERC and other federal and state agencies, as well as its own industry-standard procedures, to avoid and minimize the effects of construction on the environment.
 Wildlife protection and environmental measures are further addressed during post-construction site restoration.
 FERC will monitor and inspect Tennessee’s right-of-way restoration activities to ensure compliance with all applicable conditions and requirements.

 Compressor stations do not “exhaust” or “release” methane gas under normal operations.
+A release is defined as an unintended release.
 Piping systems are specifically designed and tested to prevent methane gas release.
-Very small quantities of gas are vented when gas is used as a power source gas for normal compressor station operations.
-In other special operating circumstances, gas is vented to depressure pipes in the compressor station to allow maintenance or under emergency conditions.
+Very small quantities of gas are vented when gas is used as a power source for valve operators during normal compressor station operations.
+In other special operating circumstances, gas is vented to depressurize pipes in the compressor station to allow maintenance or under emergency conditions.
+Venting is defined as a controlled planned venting of gas.
 When gas is vented, it is done under controlled conditions specifically designed to allow depressurization to be done safely.

 Trace amounts of chemicals used in the hydraulic fracturing process may be found in natural gas produced from hydraulically fractured wells that is transported on pipelines like Tennessee.
 Organic compounds, like benzene and toluene, are naturally occurring petrochemicals and trace amounts of these chemicals may also be found in conventionally produced natural gas, such as gas coming from the Gulf of Mexico, that have been supplying New England for decades.
 Benzene and toluene are also used as additives in gasoline.
 Tennessee complies with all applicable federal and state regulations regarding emissions from compressor stations and the natural gas that it transports.
 Trace amounts of any of these chemicals are well below the allowable safe limits set by government agencies.